sagecodes/intro-tableau/README.md

 Tip: For these workshop we will be using data thats already in a good formatted, but when working with clients in the field be prepared to do a lot of data cleaning / reformatting!

+I also put together step by step instructions for each project here.
+I know its hard to remember everything in a workshop.
+So make sure you save the page if you want to come back to it later!
+I'll also be adding more updates later this month.

 ### Project 1